ArjanKranenburg/virtual-devices/APPSTORE.md

 ## What doesn't:

 * Blinds can go on/off, not yet up, stop, down
-* Other devices, like a push-button, Dimmer, etc.
+* Other devices, like a Dimmer, etc.

 I'm very interested to hear your ideas for other virtual devices.